hgrias/blueprint-code-exercise/README.md

 - **Frontend**: Next.js with React, Tailwind, and Shadcn components
 - **Database**: PostgreSQL with Prisma ORM

-## Technical Choices + Considerations

-### Framework - NextJS

-I used NextJS as I was most comfortable with it and it allows me to build full stack applications all with 1 framework.
-It works well with a variety of deployment options, however I would say it is definitely built for serverless environments first.
-The developer community surrounding NextJS and Vercel is very robust which helps for maintainability purposes.

-### Database - Postgres + Prisma ORM

-Postgres is simple and an industry standard.
-I like how it supports jsonb attributes which allows me flexibility in prototyping models as well as parsing objects using typescript and zod.

-Prisma is simple to use and allows me to build and iterate quickly, however, some voice [concerns about its performance at scale](https://www.reddit.com/r/nextjs/comments/1i9zvyy/warning_think_twice_before_using_prisma_in_large/) although I have not personally experienced it.

-## Prerequisites

-- Docker Desktop
-- Docker Compose
-- Git

 ## Running the Application

 ### Running Locally